jaywang98/jaywang98.github.io/source/_posts/Google Cloud Compute Engine -- A Toy GPU Experiment.md

 tags:
 ---

-Recording How to Deploy a model on Google Cloud GPU Compute Engine.
+Recording How to Request a Google Cloud Compute Engine VM with personalized GPU.

 <!-- more -->

 ## 1. Request a Virtual Machine

 ### 1.1 Expand Individual Quotas Limitation
-For a new google platform account who tries to request a VM with GPU, the first thing to do is to expand the individual quotas, or you will failed to request it and receieve some error infomation like "Your project has reached its limit for GPUS_ALL_REGIONS globally".
+For a new account who want to request a VM with GPU on the google cloud compute engine, the first thing to do is to expand the individual quotas.
+Otherwise, you will fail and receieve some error infomation like "Your project has reached its limit for GPUS_ALL_REGIONS globally".

-To expand the individual quotas, click that: __"Google Cloud" > "IAM & Admin" > "Quotas(left bar)" > "Filter: Metric:compute.googleapis.com/gpus_all_regions" > "click the item" > "Edit Quotas" > "Set new limit as 1"__
+To expand the individual quotas, click as below order: __"Google Cloud" > "IAM & Admin" > "Quotas(left bar)" > "Filter: Metric:compute.googleapis.com/gpus_all_regions" > "click the item" > "Edit Quotas" > "Set new limit as 1"__.

-And for the request description, you can write you purpose like: Do some deep learning expriements.
+And for the _request description_, you can write you purpose just like: Do some deep learning expriements.

 <center>
     <img src="request1.png", width="80%">